SadDevastator/RSA_Arduino/README.md

 - Single-board manual test:
   - Upload sender or receiver firmware to one board.
   - If you have sender firmware, copy a `CIPHER ...` line from monitor, paste into the monitor's input, and press Enter while the board runs receiver firmware.

+CRC / Integrity check
+- This demo can optionally append a CRC-8 (polynomial 0x07) byte to the plaintext before encryption.
+Enable by setting `ENABLE_CRC` to `1` in `src/APP_Cfg.h`.
+- On send: the CRC byte is appended to the plaintext, then the whole buffer (plaintext+CRC) is encrypted per-byte and emitted as `CIPHER ...` words.
+- On receive: after decryption the last byte is treated as the CRC; the receiver computes CRC over the payload and prints the decrypted payload followed by either `[CRC OK]` or `[CRC FAIL]`.
+- Example receiver output with CRC enabled:
+  - `DECRYPTED: HELLO [CRC OK]`

+Buffer and behavior notes
+- When `ENABLE_CRC` is `1`, one byte of `MAX_MSG_LEN` is reserved for the CRC.
+If you need to send messages of the previous full `MAX_MSG_LEN` length, increase `MAX_MSG_LEN` by 1 or disable `ENABLE_CRC`.
+- The CRC is an educational integrity check and is not a substitute for authenticated encryption.

 Notes & caveats
 - This demo uses very small RSA values (n=3233).
 It's intentionally simple for pedagogy and cannot be used for secure communication.